liam-wiltshire/talks/regex/content.md

 ???

 In our jobs, we tend to deal with alot of data manipulation.
-Hopefully all your data is well formatted, structured and easy to deal with... but let's face it, everyone has had to pull data out of a webpage at some point!
+Hopefully all your data is well formatted, structured and easy to deal with...

 Regular expressions can be used to extract a block of text from within a larger block, by using simple patterns.

-What's more, if you want to pull out multiple pieces of data (perhaps you work for 'S. Pammer' and want to extract all the email addresses for example!), you could use regular expressions to do that too.
+For example, if you work for a spam....
+I mean, email marketing company...
+Want to sell your viagra and let people know about Nigerian princes, this is the tool for you

 ---